Flash-X/Flash-X-docs/sphinx/source/arch.rst

 unit API.
 Every unit has at least a Main subunit that implements the bulk of the unit’s functionality, including its initialization.
 The Main subunit is also the custodian of all the unit-scope data.
+Subunits and other finer-grained components can have their own data modules that are only visible to the routines and functions within those components.
+In other words, a data module placed in a directory is only visible to routines in functions in that directory or its sub-directories, but not to its parent or ancestor directories.

 .. _`Sec:Inheritance`: